Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 When a legacy system's emergency path is used once every few generations, nobody really knows whether the procedure is safe until it is already happening.

-The fact that a reserve power has not been used recently does not mean the power is gone.
+Long dormancy leaves a reserve power sitting in an untested production branch; it does not erase the power.

-It means the production environment has not hit that branch.

 ## Conventions Are Undocumented Business Logic

-The written constitution is not the whole system.

-Conventions are the undocumented business logic.
+Conventions supply much of the business logic absent from the written constitution.

-The Governor General acts on the advice of the prime minister, except when they do not.
+The Governor General normally acts on the advice of the prime minister, while retaining limited discretion around questions such as who can form a government and whether to grant dissolution.
+The [Governor General's own description](https://www.gg.ca/en/governor-general/role-and-responsibilities/constitutional-duties) says the office acts on advice and also holds reserve powers.
 The prime minister must maintain the confidence of the House of Commons, but the exact moments of confidence, resignation, dissolution, and refusal are governed by practice as much as text.
 The Senate has legal power it often does not fully use because elected legitimacy lives elsewhere.

 That can be fine.